 The Railay Princess Resort & Spa – Railay Beach

 For our stay at Railay Beach we opted to splurge a bit on our room (at least more than usual for this trip).
 We chose to stay at the Railay Princess Resort and Spa.
 The hotel isn’t directly on the beach, but it is much more affordable than the beach resorts without sacrificing quality.
+And the beach is literally just a short stroll away.

 All of the rooms are spacious with luxurious amenities, have balconies that overlook the mountains, and a peaceful lotus pond with water features.
 Being set back and away from the beach actually made this hotel more peaceful and relaxing.
 In typical Thai hospitality, a lovely woman who worked at the front desk escorted us to our room and gave us a tour of our amenities.